DataDog/integrations-core/gitlab_runner/README.md

 ## Setup
 ### Installation

-The Gitlab Runner check is packaged with the Agent, so simply [install the Agent][1] on your Gitlab servers.
+The Gitlab Runner check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your Gitlab servers.

 ### Configuration